Ali-Mikael/IS-course/kill-chain.md

 >**Insights**
 >
 > - The indicators give concrete examples, on how intelligence is used in this intelligence-driven CND model.
-> - With the use of indicators, one can gather crucial insight into intrusion methods and tactics, compare them together, to build a strond defence against future intrustion attempts.
+> - With the use of indicators, one can more easily compare past intrusion attempts side by side, in an attempt to prepare for the future.

 ### Defending APT's
  > In order for defenders to use the persistence of adversarys against them, one must completely understand an intrusion, and use intelligence on the used tools and infrastructure.

 **Synthesis:**
-- Synthesis of unsuccesful intrusions is equally as important as thorough analysis of succesful compromise.
+- Synthesis of unsuccesful intrusions, is equally as important as thorough analysis of succesful compromise.
 - Defenders must collect as much data as possible from a mitigated intrusion attempt, in order to reconstruct what could've actualised in a later phase.
 This could lead to the discovery of new exploits or backdoors for example.
 - The knowledge of what could've happened, helps to defend future intrusions, should they go past the current mitigation & detection.

-A crucial part in defending against APT's is understanging the adversary.
+**A crucial part in defending against APT's is understanging the adversary.**
 - Patterns & behaviour
 - Tactics, Techniques & Procedure
 - Intent